Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/docs/02-implementation/delayed-account-creation-implementation.md

 - ✅ SessionStorage intact

 ### **7. Stripe Checkout Fails**
-- ✅ Account created with paymentStatus: 'pending'
+- ✅ Account created with accountActivated: false
 - ✅ User can retry from dashboard
 - ✅ syncPaymentToUser will update when paid
 - ✅ No duplicate accounts